 1946 to 1947 |

-These parts were produced occasionally in the earliest post-war period - they too may be accidents rather than have been planned. |
+These parts were produced occasionally in the earliest post-war period - they too could well have been accidents rather than having been planned. |

 7L |